Barry Atwater: Life and career

 The son of the landscape painter of the same name, Garrett Atwater was born in Denver, Colorado.
 He served as head of the UCLA Sound Department before he began his acting career.

 He appeared in the student film A Time Out of War, a Civil War allegory that won the Oscar as best short film of 1954.

 He was awarded a Special Cinema Award for television work in 1958.

 Atwater, a character actor, received positive notice in Variety for his role in The Hard Man (1957), The True Story of Jesse James (1957), The True Story of Lynn Stuart (1958), Vice Raid (1959), and As Young As We Are (1958).
-About his work in the television show Judd for the Defense, Variety wrote, "Barry Atwater succeeded in bringing some life and a peculiar believability to an impossible role".
+About his work in the television show Judd for the Defense, Variety wrote, "Barry Atwater succeeded in bringing some life and a peculiar believability to an impossible role."

-By 1960 he had achieved enough stature to be named by host Rod Serling in the on-screen promo as one of the stars of the well-known CBS Twilight Zone episode "The Monsters Are Due on Maple Street".
-Atwater made six guest appearances on Perry Mason including as murderer Robert Benson in the 1959 episode "The Case of the Dangerous Dowager" and as murder victim Dr. Stuart Logan in the 1965 episode "The Case of the Cheating Chancellor".
+By 1960, he had achieved enough stature to be named by host Rod Serling in the on-screen promo as one of the stars of the well-known CBS Twilight Zone episode "The Monsters Are Due on Maple Street".
+Atwater made six guest appearances on Perry Mason including as Robert Benson in the 1959 episode "The Case of the Dangerous Dowager" and as murder victim Dr. Stuart Logan in the 1965 episode "The Case of the Cheating Chancellor".
 A Variety review of the latter stated that Atwater played the part with "correct nastiness".

+Those Perry Mason episodes were preceded by a 1956 appearance on Gunsmoke, in the episode "Robin Hood", where he shared the screen with future Mason regular William Hopper.

+He appeared in the One Step Beyond episode "The Riddle" in 1959, playing an Indian on a train who attracts the mysterious enmity of an American tourist.
 He played Benedict Arnold in an episode of Voyage to the Bottom of the Sea and received positive notice for an appearance on Playhouse 90.

 Atwater in the mid-1960s spent three years on the ABC soap opera General Hospital while he also made prime-time appearances, billing himself as G.B.
 Atwater from 1963 to 1965, a period in which he was cast in supporting parts.
 About his nine-month stint on General Hospital, Atwater said, "It was a good experience and good income, but it got tiresome.
-Shows like that are written for women, and the men are all emasculated".
-In 1971 he guest-starred in a 2-part episode of Hawaii Five-0, “The Grandstand Play.”
-By the late 1960s and early 1970s, Atwater was again scoring primary guest-star roles, particularly on fantasy and science fiction series, including The Man From U.N.C.L.E., The Invaders s2ep20,The Wild Wild West, The Outer Limits, ("Corpus Earthling"), Night Gallery and Kung Fu, where his altered facial appearance suited his grim and sinister countenance due to its menacing and intense appearance.
+Shows like that are written for women, and the men are all emasculated."
+In 1971 he guest-starred in a 2-part episode of Hawaii Five-0, "The Grandstand Play".
+By the late 1960s and early 1970s, Atwater was again scoring primary guest-star roles, particularly on fantasy and science fiction series, including The Man From U.N.C.L.E., The Invaders,The Wild Wild West, The Outer Limits ("Corpus Earthling"), Night Gallery and Kung Fu, where his altered facial appearance suited his grim and sinister countenance due to its menacing intensity.